fabiospampinato/monorepo/readme.md

 - [`base128-encoding`](https://github.com/fabiospampinato/base128-encoding) `PP-DDD-ISO`: Base128 encoding, the intersection of latin1 and utf-8, which is basically ASCII, the most memory-efficient string encoding that can be written to disk as utf-8 without ballooning in size.
 - [`base256-encoding`](https://github.com/fabiospampinato/base256-encoding) `PP-DDD-ISO`: Base256 encoding, a.k.a. latin1 encoding, the most memory-efficient encoding possible in JavaScript.
+- [`decode-base64`](https://github.com/fabiospampinato/decode-base64) `P-DDD-ISO`: A tiny function for decoding base64 strings into Uint8Arrays, useful for bundling and loading WASM modules.
 - [`hex-encoding`](https://github.com/fabiospampinato/hex-encoding) `PP-DDD-ISO`: Hex encoding.
 An extremely fast and synchronous JS implementation.
 - [`is`](https://github.com/fabiospampinato/is) `P-D-ISO`: The definitive collection of is* functions for runtime type checking.
 Lodash-compatible, tree-shakable, with types.
 - [`radix-encoding`](https://github.com/fabiospampinato/radix-encoding) `PP-DDD-ISO`: Radix64 encoding, a.k.a.
 Base64 encoding.
 An extremely fast and synchronous JS implementation.